Fast Food BrandingBy Tom Dougherty

 Fast food branding is an interesting beast.
 The category is extremely competitive.
 Too many brands think changing their menus is the key to winning.
 And they will try anything to increase market share.

 Burger King remains one of the most confused brands in the industry.
-It changes its menu like you and I change clothes.
+The brand says “burger” but, for the most part, it fails to capitalize on that position.
+In fact, it changes its menu like you and I change clothes.
 With little really sticking.
 (With one exception.)

 Yet, a few tactical exercises are helping.
 Its Whopper detour campaign, using geofencing for those going to market leader McDonalds, won the Grand Effie award.
 And, according to BK, created $15 million in incremental value and an 37:1 ROI.